ivahaev/amigo/README.md

     a := amigo.New("username", "password", "host", "port")
     a.Connect()

-    // Creating channel to receiving all events c := make(chan map[string]string, 100)

-    // Set created channel to receive all events a.SetEventChannel(c)

     // Registering handler function for event "DeviceStateChange" a.RegisterHandler("DeviceStateChange", DeviceStateChangeHandler)

     // Registering default handler function for all events. a.RegisterDefaultHandler(DefaultHandler)

+    // Optionally Creating channel to receiving all events
+    // and set created channel to receive all events c := make(chan map[string]string, 100)
+    a.SetEventChannel(c)

     // Check if connected with Asterisk, will send Action "QueueSummary"